guptaanmol184/problem-solving/00-notes.md

 S: 2 pointers
 Use 2 pointers for traversing both ends.
 Use while and bound check loop to skip non alpha num characters.
 T: O(n) | S: O(1)

+## 20 Valid Parentheses
+Friday (15/07)

+P: Given a string with only '[', '{', '(', find if it is valid and all parentheses match up

+S: Using stack
+Use stack to add open parens.
+On seeing closing paren, verify with top of stack.
+If success, continue.
+Else invalid.
+Valid if stack remains empty in the end.
+T: O(n) | S: O(n)